 And the Old Lady dismissed me with that grand air of hers which never left her, because it was a part of herself.
 She was the most perfect aristocrat I have ever known.

-(Reprinted in Sunrise magazine, February/March 1993; full text in H. P. Blavatsky: Collected Writings, 8:392-409; Charles Johnston, Sanskrit scholar and translator of several Hindu classics, was a founder of the Dublin Lodge of the Theosophical Society of which Yeats and A.E.
+(From Sunrise magazine, February/March 1993; full text in H. P. Blavatsky: Collected Writings, 8:392-409; Charles Johnston, Sanskrit scholar and translator of several Hindu classics, was a founder of the Dublin Lodge of the Theosophical Society of which Yeats and A.E.
 [George Russell] were also members.)